ROCm/rocAL/docs/reference/rocAL-pipeline.rst

 rocAL pipelines are used to load, decode, and augment audio, video, and image files that will be used in training and inference.

 Audio, video, and image data is passed through the pipeline in batches.
-The next batch is prefetched and loaded while the initial batch is being processed.

 Pipelines are created from graph definition functions written by the user that have been decorated with ``@pipeline_def``.
 The ``@pipeline_def`` decorator converts a graph definition function into a pipeline factory.